Looks Unfamiliar 21: Darrell Maclaine

 Joining Tim this time is designer Darrell Maclaine, who shares his hazy recollections of Carols At Christmas by The Greater Manchester Police Choir Featuring The Cast Of Coronation Street, FunFax: Disguise And False Identity, Rubik’s Clock, The Brennan JB7 Advert, The VTech Master Video Painter and The Children’s BBC Broom Cupboard 1996 April Fool’s Day Hoax.
 Along the way we’ll be debating whether the Chief Constable Of Greater Manchester was Paul Morley or Phil Spector, contemplating the legend of Patrick Bossert’s Rubik Elves, learning how to fake having a limp by actually having a limp, and discovering how to hide your copy of True Identity on VHS in plain sight.

 You Can Do The Cube, a bafflingly best-selling book about completing Rubik’s Cube written by a child, is covered in the edition of Looks Unfamiliar with Stephen O’Brien which you can find here.
-The Brennan JB7 also makes a surprise cameo appearance in the edition with Emma Burnell here.

 © Tim Worthington.